stevedepp/reflections/cloud_colab_cv.md

 First, I read through an article that highlights how the fields of biological and computer vision separated shortly after Marr (1982) attempted to unify them around similar computational problems.
 Experimental tools limited the study of biological vision and computing power limited the study of machine vision.
 Medathati et al. (2016) suggest that time is ripe for common ground: limits are no longer in place and so advancements and inspiration are possible on both playing fields.

 The diversion I want to address is at minute 39:40 in BladeRunner2049 when Jared Leto as a blind Niander Wallace says "Now let's have a look at you."
 This is after he's physically inspected the new, but still infertile, female replicant.
-His subsequent actions make it clear that the several drone-like eyes that enter the room are not visual tools alone.
+His subsequent actions make it clear that the several drone-like eyes that enter the room are not visual tools alone.
 They enable him to sense other dimensions, notably some form of visual density measure, akin to X-ray or Ultrasound.
 This is how he determines the replicants infertility.

 It would be comforting to grant a blind human the ability to see, much like the rest of us.
 This would offer common experiences, but why stop there?